stephan-nordnes-eriksen/untangle/README.md

 ## Usage Example

 ### Abstract
-Untangle is a EventAggregator, or Pub/Sub, library.
+Untangle is an EventAggregator, or Pub/Sub, library.
 Untangle is meant to be used in a specific way.
 It is a library meant to create highly uncoupled code, meaning that classes and object has **NO** knowledge of each other.
 The addition, modification, or deletion of a class cannot affect any other class.
 To achieve this you must use Untangle in a specific way.
 There are a couple of rules:

 1. No classes can know about the existence of other classes.
 2. A class must be completely self-contained.